-Delaware has an active hemp cultivation program, but rules and policies for hemp-derived products are lacking.
-If you want to try legal, low-THC products — like the brand new delta 9 gummies — but are unsure about their legality, we have some answers.
-Can you order THC gummies in the Diamond State?
-Let’s look at legality & where to buy.
+Delaware has an active hemp cultivation program, but lacks rules and policies for hemp-derived products.
+If you want to try legal, low-THC products — like the brand new delta 9 gummies — but are unsure about their legality, we’ve got answers.

-Buy Hemp Compliant Delta 9 THC in Delaware
+Where to Buy Hemp Delta 9 Gummies in Delaware?

-The Mr. Hemp Flower gummies are a premium formula that brings you the entire hemp plant profile in a bite.
-These bite-size 4g gummies are enriched with a pure and tested hemp-derived whole-plant extract that contains less than 0.3% delta 9.
-Don’t let the 10mg dose per gummy confuse you.
+Our gummies are a premium formula that brings you the entire hemp plant profile in a bite.
+These bite-size gummies are enriched with a pure and tested hemp-derived whole-plant extract that contains less than 0.3% delta 9.
+Don’t let the high THC dose per gummy confuse you.
 THC concentration in these gummies is less than 0.3% by dry weight.

-This extract is also rich in CBD (15mg) and delta 8 (7.9mg), blended with naturally derived, primary and secondary terpenes.
+This extract is also rich in CBD, blended with naturally derived, primary and secondary terpenes.
 So, you’re getting a carefully crafted, sugar-free, vegan-friendly formula that builds up to the entourage effect.

 That said, hemp-derived CBD products with no more than 0.3% delta 9 are legal in Delaware.
 If you’re interested in trying other gummies from our whole-plant line of products, consider unique cannabinoids like CBG and CBN.